microsoft/navcontainerhelper/NavContainerHelper.md

 [Back to TOC](#toc)

-## <a name="export" />Export objects from a NAV container
+## <a name="export"></a>Export objects from a NAV container

+ewhjhdjh

-With a running NAV container, you can export objects using a function in the NavContainerHelper
+With a running NAV container, you can export objects using a function in the NavContainerHelper.

+Example:

+    Export-ModifiedObjectsAsDeltas -containerName $oldcontainer -openFolder

 [Back to TOC](#toc)

-## <a name="bak" />Specify your own Database backup file to use with a NAV container
+## <a name="bak"></a>Specify your own Database backup file to use with a NAV container

 If you have a database backup file (.bak), you can specify that as parameter to the container.
 You can specify the bakfile using a secure URL.
 Read [this](https://blogs.msdn.microsoft.com/freddyk/2017/02/26/create-a-secure-url-to-a-file/) for information about how to create a secure url for a file.